Kareo Terms of Service

 f.
 No Assignment

-Neither party may assign or transfer this agreement or an Order to a third party, except that this agreement with all Orders may be assigned (without the consent) as part of a merger, or sale of all or substantially all of the business or assets, of a party.
+Kareo may assign or transfer this agreement or the Customer Agreement (or its rights and/or obligations thereunder) to any third party without consent.
+Customer may not assign or transfer this agreement or the Customer Agreement to a third party without the prior written consent of Kareo, except that this agreement and the Customer Agreement may be assigned (without Kareo’s consent) as part of a merger, or sale of all or substantially all of the business or assets, of Customer.

 g.
 Electronic Notice